-The initial and maintenance treatments would include mechanical treatments using heavy equipment, which could exacerbate fire risk as discussed above in WIL-1.
-The proposed project treatments are limited to slopes equal to or less than 40% and equipment access is limited to slopes equal to or less than 50% and the average slope of operation throughout the treatment areas ranges from approximately 20-30%, therefore, SPR GEO-8 does not apply to this project impact.
+The initial and maintenance treatments would include mechanical treatments using heavy equipment and manual treatments using mechanized hand tools, which could exacerbate fire risk as discussed above in WIL-1.
 The potential for post-fire landslides and flooding was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.17.3, page 14-15).
 The potential exposure of people or structures to post-fire landslides and flooding are within the scope of the activities and impacts covered in the PEIR because the equipment types and duration of use are consistent with those analyzed in the PEIR and prescribed fire would not be included as a treatment in this project.
 SPR GEO-3 through GEO-5 will be implemented to reduce the risk of erosion and mass wasting post-fire, in the event that a wildfire occurred as a result of the proposed treatments or an unrelated occurrence.
-The applicable SPR's require the following: disturbed soil areas exhibiting bare soil over 50% or more of the treatment area will be stabilized with mulch or organic matter produced from mastication (SPR GEO-3), erosion will be monitored by the project proponent through an inspection for proper implementation of applicable SPR's and mitigations prior to the rainy season and an inspection of the treated areas for evidence of erosion after the first large storm or rainfall event (SPR GEO-4), and compacted treatment areas will be drained via water breaks (SPR GEO-5).
-This project intends to create a fuel break that will serve as an opportunity for fire resources to stop or slow the spread of wildfire, which may lead to smaller burn scars, or less area susceptible to post-fire flooding or erosion.
+The proposed mechanical treatments are limited to slopes equal to or less than 40% and equipment access is limited to slopes equal to or less than 50% and the average slope of operation throughout the treatment areas ranges from approximately 20-30%, therefore, SPR GEO-8 does not apply to this project impact.
+This project intends to create fuel reductions that will serve as an opportunity for fire resources to stop or slow the spread of wildfire, which may lead to smaller burn scars, or less area susceptible to post-fire flooding or erosion.
 Based on the implementation of the applicable SPR's, the potential for this project to result in post-fire flooding or landslides would be less than significant.